justinpolackal/animated-plots/README.md

 # animated-plots
-One of many ways to animate a matplotlib chart.
+## One of many ways to animate a matplotlib chart.

+Here I chose to create individual plots and save them as PNG and later stitch them together to form an animated GIF.

+The data is sourced from Gapminder and was re-formatted to create the chart the way I wanted it.

+The python [notebook](https://github.com/justinpolackal/animated-plots/BirthAndMortalityRate_OverYears.ipynb) has the code to create PNG files and animated GIF.